 - Establishing Character Moment: The very moment he is introduced in Frozen Throne, he proceeds to call out Kael'thas for being late, refuse to listen to his polite excuse, and orders him and his troops to stay behind to do a thankless job.
 All of this while delivering no less than three racist comments against elves.

-- Four-Star Badass: His competence as a general is debatable as it's heavily implied he's risen to the rank of Grand Marshal is not necessary because of his own abilities, but his deceased father's reputation and title.
-That being said, his competence as a frontline fighter is not questionable, being an absolute monster in battle, and he and his forces did manage to win several battles, including retaking the ruins of Dalaran and pushing the undead back into the Plaguelands before being mind controlled.
+- Four-Star Badass: His competence as a general is debatable.
+It's heavily implied that he's risen to the rank of Grand Marshal not necessarily because of his own abilities, but his deceased father's reputation and title.
+That being said, his competence as a frontline fighter is not questionable, being an absolute monster in battle, and he and his forces did manage to win several battles, including retaking the ruins of Dalaran and pushing the undead back into the Plaguelands before being mind-controlled.

-- Frontline General: Many things can be said about Garithos, but he's no coward, leading his forces into battle himself, however, a coward is most certainly not one of them.
+- Frontline General: Many things can be said about Garithos.
+Given that he leads his forces into battle himself, however, a coward is most certainly not one of them.